-- 3 credits-DESN 20203 "Design Matters- Introduction to Design Thinking" (Students may not declare the minor until they are enrolled in or have completed this course.) - 3 credits-DESN 41201/41202 "Collaborative Product Development" (capstone course required for all minors) - 9 credits-designated Collaborative Innovation courses.
+- 3 credits-DESN 20203 "Design Matters- Introduction to Design Thinking" (Students may not declare the minor until they are enrolled in or have completed this course.) - 3 credits-DESN 41201/41202 "Collaborative Product Development" (capstone course required for all minors) - 3 credits-DESN 20204 "Design Research Practices" - 6 credits-designated two course sequence in either ID or VCD.